 - Whelan, Ruth, 1989, The Anatomy of Superstition: A Study of

 the historical theory and practice of Pierre Bayle, Oxford:

 [A thoroughly scholarly and accessible account of Bayle from as important a perspective as any: as an historian.]

 How to cite this entry.
 Preview the PDF version of this entry at the Friends of the SEP Society.
-Look up this entry topic at the Indiana Philosophy Ontology Project (InPhO).
+Look up topics and thinkers related to this entry at the Internet Philosophy Ontology Project (InPhO).
 Enhanced bibliography for this entry at PhilPapers, with links to its database.

-- The Pierre Bayle Home Page
+- Correspondance de Pierre Bayle